 War was initially prepared by very wrong German policy of grouping military powers in alliances that naturally caused the reactions of the opposition, paving road to war preparations.

 Austrian-Hungarian Empire has been war trigger because they arrogantly and wrongfully hoped for war, provoked war, forced war, and entered war against small Serbia awaiting fast and easy victory.
 Very funny is the nowadays cries of Austrian "historians" trying to declare teenage assassination in Sarajevo as Serbian state policy and by all means share their guilt with Serbia for warfare events in WWI.
 That is covered in my Serbian version of articles about Младa Боснa (Serbian article).

 Easy and arrogantly entering of Germany into Austrian conflict with the premeditated aim of spreading war to most of Europe, definitely puts Germany as the most responsible for European phase of world war.

-As a chronologically third but by far the most important and most relevant of all, in this sad raw of responsibility there is certainly Britain, who not only protected but also spread it's "imperial interests", or with other words protecting the own luxurious life on the backs of their colonial subjects.
+As a chronologically third but by far the most important and most relevant of all, in this sad raw of responsibility there is certainly Britain, who not only protected but also spread it's "imperial interests".
 English are the most responsible for progressing the warfare with all the horrors of human and material victims from limited European stage and bringing it to the world level and prolonging the war somewhere from 4-10 times longer period.
 This English decision to enter war has seriously helped Second World War outbreak just after the WWI.

 So simple as that.